 You should use the mean when you want to present a value which, if you were to use it to guess about any value of the set, you would be least far from each element of the set, on average.
 The mean is easily understood, but just so often misunderstood, especially when used with skewed distributions or distributions with a big range.

-The median is the value that splits an ordered set of data in half.
+The median is the value that splits an ordered set of data in half so a summary statistic which minimizes the average distance between itself and each number.
 The median of the above set, which is ordered from lowest to highest, is 5.
 Half of the elements would have a value smaller than the median, and half of them will have a value larger than the median.
 The median for a set with an even number of elements is usually calculated by taking the arithmetic mean of the two elements around the mid-point.

 The median is useful when we want to speak about halves, about a reference point from which 50% of the values fall above or below.
 It is thus used in income and revenue statistics, sometimes in height and weight statistics - for example in CDC data on people 0-21 years old.

 The mode is most frequently occurring value in a set.
+It has the property of minimizing the number of times a number from a set is not equal to that set's mode.
 The mode of the example set is 3, as it occurs twice, and every other value - only once.
 A set can have more than one modes - it can be bimodal or even multimodal.
 For example, adding "20" to the above set, would result in it having two modes: 3 and 20.

 The mode is used in elections and different kinds of votes, where the counting is essentially the operation of determining the mode of the votes cast.
 A mode is also your best bet, if your goal is to guess the exact value of a randomly drawn element from the set.
 You can certainly use the above mode calculator to order the values by their frequency and show the mode (or modes) of the set of interest.